0errorszzz/DE-ads-performance/README.md

 The results highlight the importance of conversion efficiency in driving business outcomes.
 Rather than increasing advertising spend, improving conversion rates may lead to better overall performance.

-Future improvements could include:
+Future work directions could include:
-- Adding more granular data (e.g., campaign-level analysis)
-- Automating pipeline scheduling
+- Campaign-level analysis
 - Incorporating additional KPIs and anomaly detection